 1. Make support easy to reach

 Customers shouldn’t have to climb a ladder to reach support.
-A company can show its customers empathy by making it easy for them to get help over the channels most convenient for them.
-In fact, 40 percent of customers want to connect with brands over their preferred channels and 64 percent tried a new channel in 2020, according to our 2021 Customer Experience Trends Report.
+A company can show empathy for customers by making it convenient for them to get help over the channels of their choice.
+According to the Zendesk Customer Experience Trends Report, 40 percent of customers want to connect with brands over their preferred channels.
+And 93 percent will spend more with companies that offer their preferred option to reach customer service.

 2. Provide fast resolutions

-A knowledge base is one way to ensure customers can find immediate answers to simple questions, even when agents are off the clock.
-Similarly, a chatbot can help agents assist more customers at once by taking over repetitive queries and capturing preliminary customer information, like order number or city.
+A knowledge base or help center is one way to ensure customers can find immediate answers to simple questions, even outside of normal business hours.
+Similarly, a chatbot can help agents by resolving repetitive, basic queries and capturing preliminary customer information, such as order number or location.

-Listen to your customers.
-It’s something a lot of companies say, but not so many of them do.
-Gathering customer feedback through measures like customer feedback forms can go a long way towards seeing things from the customer's perspective, learning about changes in customer expectations, and finding ways to improve your product or service.
+Listen to your customers—it’s something a lot of companies say, but not so many of them do.
+Using customer feedback forms and surveys to gather feedback can go a long way toward understanding your audience’s perspective, identifying changes in customer expectations, and finding ways to improve your product or service.

 Relationships are critical to building empathy.
-When a customer has to repeat the same information over and over again, such as their contact information, account type, previous support issues, or billing details, it’s a frustrating experience for both the customer and the agent.
-With all the details agents' need at their fingertips, agents can anticipate customers’ needs and make the experience a personal one.
+When a customer has to repeat the same information over and over again—such as their contact information, account type, or previous support issue—it’s a frustrating experience for both the customer and the agent.
+When agents have all the details they need at their fingertips, they can anticipate customers’ needs and personalize each experience.

 5. Support causes your customers care about

-Technology can help create more empathic customer experiences, particularly when it comes to speed and personalization.
-But this is only possible when a company balances the power of technology with the power of the human touch.
+Believe it or not, technology can help create empathetic customer experiences, particularly when it comes to speed and personalization.
+But this is only possible when a company balances the power of tech with the power of the human touch.

-For example, customers find chatbots helpful for getting fast answers to simple questions, especially when agents are off the clock.
-But they find chatbots frustrating when there isn’t an easy way to get in touch with a human agent, and they generally prefer interacting with a real person for higher stakes and more complex issues.
+For example, customers believe chatbots are useful for getting fast answers to basic questions, especially when agents are off the clock.
+Chatbots are indeed helpful, and they aren’t going anywhere—in fact, Business Insider predicts the chatbot market will grow to $9.4 billion by 2024.
+But consumers find chatbots frustrating when there isn’t an easy way to speak with a human, and they generally prefer interacting with a real person for complex and urgent issues.

-Forty-nine percent of customers want agents to be empathetic.
-It helps to hire agents that can put themselves in the customers' shoes.
-But empathy should also play a key role in your customer service training plan.
+Forty-nine percent of customers want to talk to empathetic agents.
+It helps to hire agents who can already put themselves in buyers’ shoes, but empathy training should also be part of your customer service team training.

 8. Invest in the employee experience

-Sam Goff, former Director of Guest Services at Magnolia, describes the crucial role front-line support agents play in creating a positive, brand-right experience for the brand, which was co-founded by HGTV stars Chip and Joanna Gaines.
-Going beyond traditional ticket metrics, the team is held to one core tenet to define success: Get the story.
+Essentially, when employees are happy, they want to make sure customers are, too.
+Sam Goff, former director of guest services at Magnolia, describes the crucial role support agents play in creating a positive brand experience.
+Aside from the traditional CX metrics, the team is held to one core tenet to define success: Get the story.

-Magnolia’s “get the story” approach to phone support reminds us that there are two parties in the equation: customers seeking assistance or an understanding ear, and the employees who must be empowered to make that experience happen.
-For business-to-business providers, these are customers, too.
-That’s why having empathy for agents and creating the best possible experience for them is a mark of the next-generation call center.
+Magnolia’s “get the story” approach reminds us that there are two parties in the equation: the customers seeking assistance or an understanding ear, and the employees who must be empowered to make that experience happen.
+That’s why having empathy for your agents and creating the best possible experience for them is a mark of the next-generation call center.

-Agents won’t be able to show empathy for customers unless the company shows empathy for their agents.
-In other words, providing the best employee experience leads to great customer experience.
+Agents won’t be able to show empathy for customers unless the company shows empathy for them.
+In other words, a great employee experience leads to a great customer experience.
 Try these tips to show empathy for the folks on the front lines:

-- Encourage a “busy now, please come back later" flag at their stations or desks.
-This puts a boundary around their time so colleagues aren’t compelled to approach when they’re heads down or taking a well-deserved break.
-And, since agents are often so willing to drop everything and help for drive-by consults, it builds self-care time into their day.
+- Encourage agents to put a “busy now, please come back later” sign on their desks (or if they’re working remotely, as their Slack status).
+This establishes time boundaries, so colleagues won’t approach or distract them when they’re trying to focus or taking a well-deserved break.
+And, because agents are often so willing to drop everything and help with drive-by consults, it builds self-care time into their day.

-- The support agent understands the problem and what the customer might be thinking and feeling as a result, and
+- The support agent understands the problem and what the customer might be thinking and feeling as a result.

 - The agent is willing and able to help the customer reach a resolution.